rockman007372/Obsidian-Vault/Bipartite Graph.md

 >[!Corollary]
 > A graph G is bipartite **iff** it contains no odd length cycle.

-Use this corollary to prove if a graph is bipartite or not!
+Use this corollary to prove bipartiteness:
+If a graph has no odd length cycle, it is a bipartite graph.